rorlab/Fadeout-Flash-message-of-Active-Record/README.md

     # Application view template file should exist.
       (app/views/layouts/application.html.erb or app/views/layouts/application.html.haml)

-    # if layout.css.scss file doesn't exist
+    # if layout.css.scss file doesn't exist, it will be created in the app/assets/stylesheets/ directory.
-    $ touch app/assets/stylesheets/layout.css.scss

 ### Usage

-    # First of all, you should place this rake file(fadeFlash.rake) in proj/lib/tasks directory.
+    # First of all, you should place this rake file(fadeFlash.rake) in proj/lib/tasks/ directory.

     # Add FadeoutFlash Message Snippet to your application view file and layout.css.scss file.
     $ rake -T